I am currently living in a small Maya town in Mexico but, at one time or another, I have called Nicaragua, Panama, and Guatemala my home.

 My articles have been cited by the Centre for International and Environmental Law (CIEL), the Council on Hemispheric Affairs (COHA), and the Law, Environment, and Development Journal.
 They have also been syndicated by Amazon Watch and the Business and the Human Rights Resource Centre, among others.

-In 2014, thanks to a bursary, I was able to undertake an MA in Latin American Studies at the University of London’s Institute of the Americas, a leading multidisciplinary specialist institution for the study of Latin America, the United States, the Caribbean and Canada.
-Using my journalistic work as secondary material and carrying out qualitative research in the field, I wrote my master’s thesis on the factors shaping indigenous resistance to dam development in Panama.
+Studying for an MA in Latin American Studies in 2014 at the University of London’s Institute of the Americas – a leading multidisciplinary specialist institution for the study of the Americas and the Caribbean – I wrote my dissertation on anti-dam resistance movements in Panama.

-I have also time spent volunteering for an indigenous community tourism organisation in Panama and a migrant center in the Mexican state of Tabasco.
+My voluntary experience includes working with an indigenous community tourism organization in Panama and volunteering at a migrant center in the Mexican state of Tabasco.